The balance equation: Ambition vs. burnout in business

 1. Self-awareness: Know the signs early

-Burnout often starts with small cracks: constant fatigue, declining enthusiasm for work, irritability, or a growing sense that no amount of effort is “enough.”
+Burnout often starts with small cracks: Constant fatigue, declining enthusiasm for work, irritability, or a growing sense that no amount of effort is “enough.”

 Example: A CEO scaling their business might notice that even celebratory moments feel hollow.
 If you’re no longer energized by wins, this is a signal to pause and recalibrate.